-Private rented property licensing schemes have been introduced in order to improve property conditions and management standards in the borough's private rented sector.
+Private rented property licensing schemes have been introduced in order to improve property conditions and management standards in the borough's privately rented homes.

 Houses in multiple occupation licensing

-For more information see our HMO property licensing webpages.
+For more information see our HMO property licensing pages.

 Selective licensing applies to all non HMOs in designated areas which are based on pre 2022 ward boundaries.